11 Simple Travel Packing Tips From an Ex-Overpacker

 If you’re guilty of overpacking, raise your hand. 🙋♀️

 It’s not hard to get excited about a vacation.
-Unfortunately, that excitement lasts until I have to sit on my luggage to zip it closed.
-To maximize luggage space, check out some of my favorite travel packing tips and products that make packing as easy breezy as vacationing.
+Unfortunately, that excitement lasts until I have to sit on my luggage to zip it shut.
+To maximize luggage space, check out some of my favorite travel packing tips and products that make packing as easy-breezy as vacationing.

 1. Start your packing and to-do list 3-5 days before you leave.

 This one might be obvious, but it’s such an important step in packing.
 I make one list for clothes and items I need to pack, along with a to-do list of errands.
 Starting this list early means I have time to go shopping for missing list items before the trip.

 Packing cubes are surprisingly life-changing.
 I will fully admit that I thought they would be a waste and pretty much useless, but the organization freak in me is officially obsessed.
 I even kept the plastic bag they came in to use for wet bathing suits, sandy sandals, and muddy shoes.